Esri/workforce-scripts/assignment_monitor.md

 6. It then waits for 5 seconds and repeats steps 3-6 until manually stopped (CTRL-C)

 Info about Slack Webhooks can be found [here](https://api.slack.com/incoming-webhooks).
+Info about setting up a Gmail account (we recommend you have a dedicated account, rather than using personal email) with Yagmail [here](https://github.com/kootenpv/yagmail#username-and-password)